DavidJaz/DavidJaz.github.io/_posts/2017-08-16-Constants.md

 **Proof:** Let $x, y : Y \to C$.
 Since $q$ is constant, $q \circ x = q \circ y$.
 But then since $q$ is monic, $x = y$.

+Intuitively, if a map is both one-to-one and constant, then there must be "at most one" element of the domain.
 Furthermore, any part of a constant domain is itself constant.

 **Corollary:** If $m : C \to C'$ is a monic, and $C'$ is constant, then $C$ is consant.